-- Oils with high smoking point-Sunflower, Safflower, Soybean, Rice bran, Peanut, Sesame, Mustard and Canola oil.
+- Oils with high smoking point are Sunflower, Safflower, Soybean, Rice Bran, Peanut, Sesame, Mustard and Canola oil.

-- On the other hand oils with low smoke point like olive oil should be used for sautéing, steaming, stewing and as a salad dressing
+- On the other hand oils with a low smoke point like olive oil should be used for sautéing, steaming, stewing and as a salad dressing.

-- Ideal temperature for frying is 375°F. Frying foods at or above 375°F can lead to the accumulation of 4-hydroxy-2-trans-nonenal (HNE) in the oil.
+- The ideal temperature for frying is 375°F. Frying foods at or above 375°F can lead to the accumulation of 4-hydroxy-2-trans-nominal (HNE) in the oil.

 - Avoid iron or copper pots or pans for frying oil that is to be reused.
 These metals also accelerate rancidity.

-- Hot oils tend to polymerize—their molecules join together into much bigger molecules that give the oil a thick, gummy consistency and a darker color, can be seen settled down at the bottom of a container after the oil cooled down.
+- Hot oils tend to polymerize—their molecules join together into much bigger molecules that give the oil a thick, gummy consistency and a darker colour, can be seen settled down at the bottom of a container after the oil cooled down.

-- Try to limit the quantity of oil used,use only required quantity of oil.Fresh oil every time is the best way to avoid future complication, it is not really practical due to economical reasons.
+- Try to limit the quantity of oil used.
+Use only that much quantity for use which is actually required.
+Using fresh oil every time is the best way to avoid future complication, it is not really practical due to economic reasons also.

 - Avoid adding salt to food before deep-frying, because salt lowers an oil’s smoke point.
 Once oil smokes, it is no longer safe nor desirable to reuse.